Super Saturday 2022

-The Lion dance is an important tradition in the Chinese Culture.
-Usually the dance is part of festivities like Chinese New Year, the openings of restaurants and weddings.
+The Lion dance is an important tradition in Chinese Culture.
+Usually, the dance is part of festivities like Chinese New Year, the openings of restaurants, and weddings.
 The Lion and musicians chase away evil spirits and bring good luck, long life, and prosperity to all present!
-The Lion is the emblem of valor, courage, energy and wisdom.
+The Lion is the emblem of valor, courage, energy, and wisdom.

 The lion dance combines art, history, and kung fu moves.
 Normally the performers are kung fu practitioners.
 Every kind of move has a specific musical rhythm.
 The music follows the moves of the lion: the drum follows the lion, the cymbals and the gong follow the drum player.

 The Lion dance team practices every Thursday from 6-9 PM and Saturday from 1-4 PM year-round.